Tourism in the United States: Late 20th century

 The revolution of air travel between 1945 and 1969 contributed greatly to tourism in the United States.
 In that quarter century, commercial aviation evolved from 28-passenger airliners flying at less than 200 mi/h to 150-passenger jetliners cruising continents at 600 mi/h.
 During this time, air travel in the U.S. evolved from a novelty into a routine for business travelers and vacationers alike.
 Rapid developments in aviation technology, economic prosperity in the United States and the demand for air travel all contributed to the early beginnings of commercial aviation in the US.

-During the first four decades of the twentieth century, long-haul journeys between large American cities were accomplished using trains.
+During the first four decades of the 20th century, long-haul journeys between large American cities were accomplished using trains.
 By the 1950s, air travel was part of everyday life for many Americans.
 This was also helped by the establishment of the Interstate Highway System as well as the reliance of automobiles of which Americans saw cars as their new personal found freedom and enjoyment.
 The tourism industry in the U.S. experienced exponential growth as tourists could travel almost anywhere with a fast, reliable and routine system.
 For some, a vacation in Hawaii was now a more frequent pleasure.
 Air travel changed everything from family vacations to Major League Baseball, as had steam-powered trains in the nineteenth and early twentieth centuries.

 By the end of the twentieth century, tourism had significantly grown throughout the world.
 The World Tourism Organisation (WTO, 1998) recorded that, in 1950, arrivals of tourists from abroad, excluding same-day visits, numbered about 25.2 million.
 By 1997, the figure was 612.8 million.
 In 1950 receipts from international movements were US$ 2.1 billion, in 1997 they were $443.7 billion.

+It was also during the late 20th century that individual states began to adopt their own tourism slogans, with the aim to increase both domestic and international visitors.
+Some of these slogans have become iconic to the state itself, such as Michigan's "Pure Michigan" campaign, New York's "I Love New York" merchandise, and Virginia's "Virginia is for Lovers" slogan.
+Other states adopted slogans based on civilian submissions, such as Pennsylvania holding the "Penn a Phrase" contest, in which the slogan "Pursue Your Happiness" was ultimately selected.
+Some slogans became the targets of campaigns to rename them launched by state residents, such as a failed 2013 campaign to change Kentucky's slogan from "Unbridled Spirit" to "Kentucky Kicks Ass".